keenanromain/AWS-SAA-C02-Study-Guide/README.md

 ![Screen Shot 2020-06-21 at 6 20 09 PM](https://user-images.githubusercontent.com/13093517/85236432-dd514a00-b3eb-11ea-9ab0-1b5acf4b8894.png)

-- Security groups do not span VPCs.
-But ICMP ensures that instances from one security group can ping others in a different security group.
+- Security groups can span subnets, but do not span VPCs.
+ICMP ensures that instances from one security group can ping others in a different security group.
 It is IPv4 and IPv6 compatible.

 ### VPC Subnets
 - If a network has a large number of hosts without logically grouped subdivisions, managing the many hosts can be a tedious job.
 Therefore you use subnets to divide a network so that management becomes easier.